A pressure-projection formulation in a least-squares meshfree method for the incompressible Navier-Stokes equations using a staggered-variable arrangement: Numerical tests

 \subsection{Flow around a periodically oscillating cylinder}

 As a final test case, we calculated the flow around a periodically oscillating cylinder of diameter $D$.
-Although this problem has been used as a benchmark to validate a flow solver in moving boundary problems \cite{dutsch_LowReynoldsnumberFlowOscillating_1998,guilmineau_NUMERICALSIMULATIONVORTEX_2002,chi_DirectionalGhostcellImmersed_2020,ghomizad_SharpInterfaceDirectforcing_2021,matsuda_MeshconstrainedDiscretePoint_2025}, in this study, the flow was calculated in a coordinate system $\tilde{\mathbf{x}}$ fixed to the moving cylinder to eliminate the effect of updating the DP arrangement around the moving cylinder and to validate the flow solver itself.
+Although this problem has been used as a benchmark to validate a flow solver in moving boundary problems \cite{dutsch_LowReynoldsnumberFlowOscillating_1998,guilmineau_NUMERICALSIMULATIONVORTEX_2002,chi_DirectionalGhostcellImmersed_2020,ghomizad_SharpInterfaceDirectforcing_2021,matsuda_MeshconstrainedDiscretePoint_2025}, in this study, the flow was calculated in a coordinate system $\tilde{\mathbf{x}}$ fixed to the moving cylinder to eliminate the effect of updating the DP arrangement around the moving cylinder and to validate the flow solver itself through comparisons with both available experimental and numerical results.
 According to the Galilean transformation, the moving coordinate system $\tilde{\mathbf{x}}$ was defined as $\tilde{\mathbf{x}} = \mathbf{x} - \mathbf{x}_{\rm cyl}$, where $\mathbf{x}_{\rm cyl} = (x_{\rm cyl},\,y_{\rm cyl})^{\top}$ is the cylinder center.
 In the coordinate system fixed to the moving cylinder, the momentum equation can be written as

 In this study, the cylinder motion was given as $x_{\rm cyl} = -A \sin{(2 \pi f t)}$, $y_{\rm cyl} = 0$, where $A = U / 2 \pi f$ denotes the amplitude coefficient of the cylinder motion, and $U$ and $f$ are the characteristic velocity magnitude of the cylinder and the frequency.
 The Reynolds number $Re$ and Keulegan--Carpenter number $KC$ of the flow were defined as $Re = \rho UD / \eta$ and $KC = U / fD$, and were set to $Re = 100$ and $KC = 5$.
 Parameters were set to $D = 1$, $f = 1$, $U = 5$, $\rho = 1$, and $\eta = 5 \times 10^{-2}$.
 The side length of the computational domain was set to $L = 20D$.
 The width of the background mesh was set to $l_{0} = 2.5 \times 10^{-2}$, and the time interval to $\Delta t = 1/900$.
 The no-slip boundary conditions were imposed on all the walls.
 We calculated the linear system of the pressure Poisson equation using Bi-CGSTAB with the Lagrangian multiplier constraint that the mean pressure is zero.
 In this problem, the iteration for solving pressure was terminated when the relative $L_{2}$ error norm of Bi-CGSTAB fell below the convergence criterion $\varepsilon_{\rm crit} = 10^{-5}$.
 The TEC parameter $\beta$ was set to 0.99.